PanicStation.org

 Short answer

 Do not click anything in the emails.
-Use a trusted channel to contact your organisation’s IT/security helpdesk now so they can check and lock down your account.
+Contact your organisation’s IT or security helpdesk now using a trusted route so they can check and protect your account.

 Do not do these things

-• Do not click “reset password”, “verify”, or “unsubscribe” links in the emails (even “security” emails can be fake).
+• Do not click “reset password”, “verify”, or “unsubscribe” links in the emails.

 • Do not reply to the email or call any phone number shown in it.

-• Do not approve any sign-in/MFA prompts or read out one-time codes to anyone (including “IT”) unless you initiated the login yourself.
+• Do not approve sign-in or MFA prompts, or read out one-time codes, unless you started that login yourself.

-• Do not forward these emails outside your organisation unless your organisation’s policy/IT/security asks you to (they may need to collect message details safely).
+• Do not forward the emails outside your organisation unless your organisation’s policy, IT team, or security team asks you to.

 What to do now

-You’re getting password reset emails you didn’t request.
-Treat this as either (a) someone is trying to reset your password, or (b) someone is trying to lure you into a fake sign-in page.
+Repeated password reset emails you did not request can mean someone is trying to reset your password, test your account, or lure you to a fake sign-in page.

-2. Report it to your IT/security helpdesk using a trusted route.
+2. Report it to IT or security using a trusted route.

-Use your company intranet, your known helpdesk number, or your usual ticketing tool (not details inside the email).
+Use your company intranet, known helpdesk number, normal ticketing tool, or usual security-reporting button.
+Do not use contact details inside the email.
 Tell them:

-• you’re receiving repeated password reset emails you did not request
+• you are receiving repeated password reset emails you did not request

-• when it started and how often it’s happening
+• when it started and how often it is happening

-• confirm whether other staff are seeing the same thing (pattern checking)
+• whether other staff are receiving the same kind of emails

-In your mail settings, look for anything you didn’t set up:
+If you can access your mail settings normally, look for anything you did not set up:

 • automatic forwarding to an external address

-• inbox rules that hide or auto-delete messages (especially from finance, HR, or your manager)
+• rules affecting messages from finance, HR, suppliers, your manager, or IT

-• unfamiliar “connected apps” or add-ins that have permission to read mail
+• unfamiliar connected apps or add-ins with permission to read mail

-6. If you clicked a link or entered your password, treat it as urgent compromise.
+6. If you clicked a link or entered details, say that clearly.

-If your role involves payments, payroll, HR changes, or supplier communication, message your manager that your account may be under attack and you’re working with IT—so urgent requests “from you” can be verified out-of-band today.
+If your role involves payments, payroll, HR changes, contracts, or supplier messages, tell your manager that your account may be under attack and IT or security is checking it.
+Ask them to verify any urgent request that appears to come from you by a separate trusted route.

 What can wait